Medical Education

 4 months PGY4

-Methodist
+Houston Methodist

-The four cumulative months working at Methodist hospital provide exposure to a wide variety of different surgical faculty within a different hospital system to learn from.
+The three cumulative months working at Methodist hospital provide exposure to a wide variety of different surgical faculty within a different hospital system to learn from.
 High surgical volume gives residents hands on experience and builds surgical confidence.
 Many residents have participated in meaningful research with these faculty.
 Housing is provided in Houston by UTMB.

 MD Anderson